icloud-ecnu/igniter/README.md

   vgg19 29
   ~~~

-  * After getting all instance kernels, modify the kernel configuration in the `sepper.py` file
+  * After getting all instance kernels, modify the kernel configuration in the `sepper.py` file.Modify the number of kernels corresponding to the model in the `sepper.py` file

 * Find the configuration for each instance

   * Call `./soloinference {model_name}` to find `idletime_1` , `activetime_1`, `transferdata` three parameters.

+    ~~~shell
+    ./soloinference alexnet # Take the alexnet model as an example
+    ~~~

   * Call `./multiinference {model_name}` to find `activetime_5`, `power_5`, `frequency_5` three parameters.

+    ~~~shell
+    ./multiinference alexnet
+    ~~~

   * Call `./l2cache {model_name}` to find one parameter of `l2cache`.

+    ~~~shell
+    ./l2cache alexnet
+    ~~~

   * Call `./recordpower.sh {model_name}` to find `gpulatency`, `inferencelatency`, `power`, `frequency` four parameters.

+    ~~~shell
+    ./recordpower.sh alexnet
+    ~~~

+* Finally, for some models that require l2cache in the case of different resources and batches, at this time, the specific resource and batch values in the `l2cache` file are required, and then this method is called and manually added to the config file.

 The configured file is shown in `i-Gniter/Algorithm/config`, which is the result of running on the V100 GPU.